geronimp/graftM/README.md

 Head on over to the [GraftM page](http://geronimp.github.io/graftM/) for more general information.

-Because GraftM is still being actively developed backwards incompatability may happen in the future, although we will aim to minimise this as much as possible.
+Because GraftM is still being actively developed backwards incompatibility may happen in the future, although we will aim to minimise this as much as possible.

 ---